Misakihime21/UE_PlatformGame/README.md

 + text ui modified;
 + booster and key ui improved;
 + "You need the key" for the ending door;

-- impossible to climb after the falling plaftorms if u fall earlier (mb add a button?);
++ fixed climbing after the falling plaftorms if u fall earlier;

-- Ending counts after get to the door;
++ door leads to ending;

+- kills count;

 - checkpoint sound;

+- AI generated pictures for menu;

 - jumps aren't working properly  - maybe waiting for animation to stop; \\cant jump from running
 - Shinbi's attack bug sometimes and doesn't reset

 - Gideon turning when is attacked in the back

-- Gideon's running - change AnimBP so he doesn't need Accelerating always;
 - bug when jumps on the moving actors - character is thrown away from the Y0 route;
 	partly fixed: from Movement Input disabled Get Control Rotation. + added blocking volume

 - non-static damage - it's gonna look better if the damage is within the certain range, like 20-30;
+- somehow falling platforms doesn't really falls;

 - pause;
 - UI booster timer;
-- kill count for the end screen;
 - color code for ledges when it's climbable;
 - health sphere shouldn't be used when HP is full + UI - when you pick it up or when you can't;
 - jump doesn't response well - sometimes it isn't working;
-- platforms oninput and onstep broke;
 - add reset button on the end;
 - parent class for platforms and collectables;
 - change environment to more realistic one, so it wouldn't be flying platforms, but the houses, walls, mountains and so on;
 -
- После приседания проигрывается анимация бега

 ANIMATION:
+- Gideon's running - change AnimBP so he doesn't need Accelerating always;
 - the hanging animation: hands are too wide;
 - the crouching animation: character looking in the wrong side;
 - death animation;
 - on-hit animation instead of LaunchCharacter (immune to a damage);
 - animation for the environment damage (Branch False | immune to a damage);
-- magic damage animation instead of collision hit.
+- magic damage animation instead of collision hit;
+- after crouching still there is running animation instead of idle.

 #ue кто нибудь смог зареспавнить акторов после респавна самого игрока?